theirc/airbel/src/_projects/sesame-seeds.md

       https://docs.google.com/presentation/d/165RLsBuOV0NVDwK0WQ4NB_bKYF5oXF6paGWIu2eo1SA/edit?usp=sharing
     link_title:
     description_markdown: >-
-      Airbel supports the prototyping and creation of materials for facilitators, particularly an app, which can increase facilitators’ skills by providing them with key background information without requiring training.
+      Prototyping and creation of materials for facilitators, particularly an app, which can increase facilitators’ skills by providing them with key background information without requiring training.
 The app can help facilitators manage behavior through positive discipline, learn more about activities they can undertake with students, and access multimedia content to share with children.&nbsp;
   - date: 2018-01-01 00:00:00
     title: Joint project team established
     link: